Vue Storefront is now Alokai! Learn More

 Installing Dependencies

-To start, you need to install the @vue-storefront/middleware package.
+To start, you need to install the @alokai/connect package.
 It contains the core functionality of the middleware that you can extend with integrations.
+The middleware will be available in the @alokai/connect/middleware subpath.

 npm